2021 Styrian Grand Prix: Race

-Verstappen extended his lead over Hamilton in the Drivers' Championship to eighteen points while Red Bull extended theirs over Mercedes in the Constructors' Championship to forty.
+Verstappen extended his lead over Hamilton in the Drivers' Championship to eighteen points while Red Bull extended their lead over Mercedes in the Constructors' Championship to forty.
 The low drag setup on the Red Bull RB16B's rear wing gave them a speed advantage.
 Red Bull had installed upgrades on Verstappen's car before the event.
 Hamilton said that Red Bull had "made some big improvements over the last couple of races and it's impossible to keep up"; he wanted Mercedes to develop upgrades to make their car faster, but Mercedes had no plans to do so.
 Mercedes suspected that their car setup may have overemphasised speed over a single lap at the expense of being fast for an entire race distance.
 Mercedes wanted to reduce rear-tyre wear for the next race at the same venue.
-Hamilton claimed the additional point for setting the fastest lap of the race; he was seventeen seconds behind Verstappen when Mercedes called him in to the pits towards the end of the race for a new set of tyres which would enable him to do so.
+Hamilton claimed the additional point for setting the fastest lap of the race, setting said time on the seventy-first and final lap of the race at an average speed of 231.811 km/h; he was seventeen seconds behind Verstappen when Mercedes called him in to the pits towards the end of the race for a new set of tyres which would enable him to do so.
 This was the forty-third time Hamilton had finished a Grand Prix in second place, equalling the record held by Michael Schumacher.
 Verstappen performed celebratory burnouts after the finish, and was warned by officials to not repeat such an act at future events.
 Red Bull team principal Christian Horner praised Verstappen, calling it "the most dominant win we had all year against Mercedes."
 This was the first time since the 2013 season that Mercedes had not won in four consecutive races.
 Verstappen led every lap and lapped all the drivers apart from Hamilton, Pérez and Bottas.
 This was the first time in 2021 that a McLaren had not finished on the lead lap.
 This was Verstappen's second win in a row after winning in France a week before this race, marking the first time Verstappen had won two consecutive Grands Prix.